Land Business Update | Week Commencing 22nd August

 Agri-environment measures boost wildlife populations

 The majority of bird and butterfly species do better (by 33% and 40% respectively) on land with high quality agri-environment measures than on similar land without them.
 These are the really positive results from the longest-running monitoring study of its kind, carried out by UKCEH, one of the UK’s leading environmental research institutes, on the Hillesden Estate in Buckinghamshire: Although 1–5% of land was taken out of production and replaced with habitats, the overall tonnage of crops produced was maintained and even enhanced for some crops.
 Key to success is that the agri-environment scheme design is informed by expert environmental and agronomic advice and it is then managed properly.
-Some of our farm management team have conservation management qualifications so please call Dan Matthews for further information.

 A new eco-label by Red Tractor